Well-Formed Free-Choice Petri Nets Revisited: Preliminaries

 \PROP{prop:dlmarking}{Liveness and DL-markings} Given a net $N=(S,T,F)$ with $T \neq \emptyset$: \begin{enumerate}[label=\arabic*)] \item If a marking $M_0$ is live, then every $M \in \rset{M_0}$ is also live.
 Consequently, there exists an infinite execution $M_0 \gt{\sigma}$ in which every transition $t \in T$ fires infinitely often. \item A marking $M_0$ is live if and only if no DL-marking is reachable from $M_0$. \end{enumerate} \ENDPROP

 \PF 1.
-This follows immediately from the definition of liveness: if $M_0$ is live, every transition must remain fireable from any reachable marking.
-The existence of the infinite sequence is a direct consequence of this property.
+This follows immediately from the definition of liveness: if $M_0$ is live, then every transition is fireable from any reachable marking.
+The existence of an infinite execution from $M_0$ in which every transition fires infinitely often is a direct consequence of this property.